Tupelo Honey Facts

 Where Tupelo Honey Comes From

-The white Tupelo Tree, as it is most commonly known, usually stands 50 to 75 feet tall and is 2 to 3 feet in diameter.
-White Tupelo blooms from early April to early May, depending on the weather conditions.
-Black Tupelo, Nyssa Biflora, blooms in advance of white tupelo and is used to build up bee colony strength and stores.
-Black tupelo produces a less desirable honey which will granulate and is typically sold as bakery-grade honey.
+The white tupelo tree grows 50 to 75 feet tall and is 2 to 3 feet in diameter.
+The tree is most content when standing in a few feet of water.
+White tupelo trees bloom from early April to early May, depending on the weather conditions.
+The black tupelo tree (Nyssa Biflora) blooms in advance of the white tupelo and the nectar from this tree helps to build up bee colony strength.
+Black tupelo trees produce a less desirable honey which, if harvested, is typically sold as bakery-grade honey.

-In order to get good Tupelo Honey, bee colonies must be stripped of all their stores just as the white Tupelo bloom begins.
-The bees are then given clean boxes with combs in which to place the fresh Tupelo nectar.
-When the Tupelo production is over, the new crop must be removed before it can be mixed with other nectar varieties.
-The timing of this operation is critical, and years of experience are needed to produce good quality Tupelo Honey.
+To produce the best Tupelo Honey, bee colonies must be stripped of all honey stores just as the white tupelo trees come into bloom.
+The bees are then given clean boxes with new comb in which they deposit fresh tupelo nectar.
+When the tupelo nectar flow ends, the new crop of Tupelo Honey must be removed before the bees start adding nectar from other flowers.
+The timing of this operation is critical, and years of experience are needed to produce a good quality Tupelo Honey.

 Bees gather on the outside of the hive after the honey is harvested